RDP-1/PiTemperatureMonitor/README.md

 I used 2 minute intervals and a maximum temp of 40°C.

 ## Removal
-Run `rm -R ~/.scripts && rm /usr/bin/gettemp` to remove all the scripts.
+Run `rm -r ~/.scripts && rm /usr/bin/gettemp` to remove all the scripts.

 ### Other stuff
 Also note that pin 11 refers to GPIO11, which is pin 23 on the board.
 Because the Pi works at 3.3v logic level,